Propane24/CN-SDN/README.md

-# SDN-Based Firewall using Mininet and Ryu
+# SDN-Based Firewall using Mininet and POX

-## 1. Problem Statement

-The objective of this project is to design and implement a Software Defined Networking (SDN) based firewall using Mininet and a Ryu controller.
-The firewall controls network traffic between hosts using rule-based filtering.

-The controller must:
-- Handle packet_in events
-- Apply match + action flow rules
-- Block or allow traffic based on predefined conditions

----
 ##File Structure
 ```
 sdn-firewall-mininet/